 Our work in public policy is guided by our mission and consistent broadly shared community values and priorities.

-Specifically, in Milwaukee, we believe that public arts funding needs to:
+Specifically, in Milwaukee, we believe that arts-forward, community-focused public policy needs to:

 - Align with other community priorities, utilizing arts and culture to address community needs